 The best place to start is with HR.
 Other parties that will be involved in the decision include facilities, operations, and procurement.
 While you can start the conversation in other departments, HR is typically a champion for these types of initiatives.

-What should I say when talking to the student government or faculty?
+What should I say when talking to HR, Operations, and Facilities?

 ALWAYS use data.
-Thankfully, we have some data for you.
+Thankfully, we have this nice FACT SHEET that you care share with your decision maker.
 While we agree that offering menstrual products is the right thing to do, it is important to demonstrate to the company the “return on investment” of offering free menstrual products.

 Offering free menstrual products reduces lost work hours and improves ratings on best places to work for women.
 It is actually CHEAPER to offer free tampons than to service coin operated machines.